 We assist people with a physical disability to live ordinary lives as contributing members of the community by providing opportunities for individuals to gain the information, knowledge and skills necessary to manage their own lives.

-As people with physical disability we strive to ensure that our human rights are protected, our equality of opportunity is assured and our full participation is a reality
+As people with physical disability we live in a society where our human rights are protected, our equality of opportunity is assured and our full participation is a reality.

 As we implement our vision, we will be guided by our values: